videojs/blog/source/_posts/Video-js-6-0-Release.md

 These are written up on our [wiki][breaking-6].
 We'll make sure to update it if there's anything that we missed.

 ## Feedback Wanted
-If you are using Video.js and have comments or questions, please drop by on [slack][].
-If you find a bug, please open an [issue on github][new-issue], preferably, with a [reduced test case][reduced].
+If you are using Video.js and have comments or questions, please drop by on [Slack][].
+If you find a bug, please open an [issue on GitHub][new-issue], preferably with a [reduced test case][reduced].

 ## 5.x Support
-We're still going to be support the Video.js 5.x release line.
+We're still going to be supporting the Video.js 5.x release line.
 This will mostly be bug fixes but features will be considered on a case-by-case basis.

 If IE8 support is still required, it is probably best to stick to 5.x.